Snowflake Create Warehouse Defaults

 Snowflake Cost and Workload Optimization is the Key

-After analyzing and working on hundreds of Snowflake customer accounts we have found key processes to optimize Snowflake for compute and storage costs.
-The best way to have a successful Snowflake deployment is to make sure you setup the compute for cost and workload optimization.
+After analyzing hundreds of Snowflake customer accounts, we found key processes to optimize Snowflake for computing and storage costs.
+The best way to successfully deploy Snowflake is to ensure you set it up for cost and workload optimization.

-The Snowflake default “create warehouse” settings are not optimized to limit costs.
-That is part of the reason we built our Snoptimizer service (Snowflake Cost Optimization Service) to help you automatically and easily optimize your Snowflake Account(s).
-There is no other way to make continuous query and cost optimizations so your Snowflake Cloud Data solution can run as efficiently as possible.
-Let’s take a quick look at how the Snowflake Account default settings are set right now for that brand spanking new Snowflake Account.
+The Snowflake default "create warehouse" settings are not optimized to limit costs.
+That is why we built our Snoptimizer service (Snowflake Cost Optimization Service) to automatically and easily optimize your Snowflake Account(s).
+There is no other way to continuously optimize queries and costs so your Snowflake Cloud Data solution runs as efficiently as possible.

 Here is the default screen that comes up when I click +Warehouse in the Classic Console.